JamesLofty/River_OSPAR_Plastics_Dataset/README.md

-Data and codes supporting the publication 'The Shapes and Sizes of Macroplastics and Other litter in Rivers' DOI:....
-PrePrint:....
+Data and codes supporting the publication 'The Shapes and Sizes of Macroplastics and Other litter in Rivers' DOI:10.1021/acs.est.5c13126.
+PrePrint:
 ---

 ### OSPAR_meta_analysis.xlsx